Nonparametric inference for discretely sampled L\'evy processes: Introduction

 and we obtain a desired inversion formula.
 This formula coincides with the one given in \cite{burnaev}\footnote{\cite{burnaev} contains a more general result valid also for L\'evy densities with infinite total mass.
 However, the statement of the theorem in \cite{burnaev} mistakenly claims that the L\'evy density $\rho$ is bounded under the assumptions given in \cite{burnaev}.
 In reality this can in general be ascertained only for $x^2\rho(x).$ Examples (e) and (f) considered in \cite{burnaev} illustrate our point.}.
-The formula has to be compared to related inversion formulae given in \cite{comte}, \cite{reiss} and \cite{watteel}.
+The formula has to be compared to related inversion formulae given in \cite{comte}, \cite{genon}, \cite{reiss} and \cite{watteel}.
+Notice that under stronger moment conditions on $X_1$ one can perform the differentiation step in the above derivation not twice, but three times, thereby eliminating $\sigma^2$ from \eqref{psiderivative2}, and one can obtain an inversion formula of the same type as in \eqref{inv}, but not involving $\sigma^2$ explicitly, see e.g.\ \cite{genon}.
+We do not pursue this path, as a study of asymptotic properties of an estimator of $\rho$ of the same type as we propose below based on this different inversion formula would require stronger moment conditions on $X_1,$ cf.\ the discussion in the next section.
+It would also involve longer and more technical proofs of the asymptotic results.
+Finally, under certain smoothness assumptions on the L\'evy density it would lead to an estimator with worse convergence rate than the one that we propose below.
+See Section \ref{results} for an additional discussion.